 Step 4- Add existing trade references to your profile

 Getting new credit is not the only way to start establishing credit for your business.
 The absolute fastest way to build your company’s credit file is by adding existing trade references to your D&B business credit report.

 In reality, not all vendors and suppliers share payment data to a business credit reporting agency.
-If your business has a credit account with a non-reporting vendor or supplier then consider purchasing D&B’s CreditBuilder™ so you can add positive payment experiences to your file.
+If your business has a credit account with a non-reporting vendor or supplier then consider using a service like eCredable to add positive payment experiences to your file.